 Common Misconceptions

 "Spend-down means I have to waste money."
-No. You're spending money on legitimate medical expenses you'd likely incur anyway.
+No. You spend on legitimate medical expenses you would likely owe anyway.
 The strategy is timing those expenses to fall within the spend-down period.

 Related Terms

-- Miller Trust (Qualified Income Trust): A legal tool used in states without spend-down programs to redirect excess income and qualify for Medicaid
+- Miller Trust (Qualified Income Trust): A legal tool used in income-cap states to redirect excess income and qualify for Medicaid.

-- Activities of Daily Living (ADLs): The daily tasks (bathing, dressing, eating) used to assess need for long-term care
+- Activities of Daily Living (ADLs): The daily tasks (bathing, dressing, eating) used to assess the need for long-term care.

 Learn More